0xz00n/Pyrp/README.md

 The whole point of this script is to easily modify TCP payloads on the fly.
 If you look at the `replacer()` function, its whole purpose is to search for something within a TCP payload and, if it finds that something, send a modified version of it instead.
 You, the user, would be changing the `replacer()` function to fit the needs to of the protocol.
 By default, `replacer()` is only looking at packets sent from the application.
 If you need it to inspect packets from the upstream server, you'll want to move where it currently sits within the `handler()` function.

 ### Assumptions
 I'm assuming that you can work with/understand python and sockets.
+Also, this is meant to work in tandem with Wireshark/tcpdump analysis since pyrp.py doesn't have any output.

 ### The Future
 I may make this more 'user friendly' in the future, but I have no immediate plans to.
 If you'd like to contribute, please do.